Metropolis (2001 film): Plot

-Still determined to eliminate her and regain his father's affection, Rock kidnaps and deactivates Tima, who is now confused about her identity.
-Having tracked Rock, Shunsaku recovers Tima, and following instructions from Laughton's notebook, reactivates her.
-The two discover Kenichi is being held in the Ziggurat, but Duke Red and the Marduks capture them while the pair are en route.
-They are brought to the top of the Ziggurat, where Tima confronts Duke Red about whether she is a human or a robot.
-Duke Red tells her she is "superhuman" and destined to rule the world from her 'throne', the control system for the Ziggurat's superweapon.
-Disguised as one of the Ziggurat's maids, Rock shoots Tima in the shoulder, exposing her internal circuitry.
+Determined to kill her and regain his father's affection, Rock kidnaps Tima, but Shunsaku incapacitates him and rescues her.
+Following instructions from Laughton's notebook, Shunsaku has her tap into the Ziggurat's computer mainframe and they discover Kenichi being held in the Ziggurat.
+Red and the Marduks capture them and bring everyone to the top of the Ziggurat, where Red reveals Tima's true purpose and introduces her "throne", the control system for the superweapon.
+Disguised as a maid, Rock shoots Tima in the chest, exposing her internal circuitry before being shot and wounded by Red's men.

-Horrified by her true identity, Tima goes insane, causing her implanted military protocols to take control.
-She proceeds to physically integrate with the throne and orders a biological and nuclear attack on humanity as punishment for abusing and discriminating against robots.
-While the others flee, Kenichi tries to reason with Tima.
-Robots all across Metropolis, drawn by Tima's command, assault the Ziggurat and attack Duke Red and his forces.
-Not wanting "filthy robots" to kill his father, Rock triggers an overload in the superweapon, killing himself and Red in a massive explosion.
-As the Ziggurat starts to collapse around them, Kenichi finally reaches Tima and separates her from the throne.
-Still in a confused state, Tima tries to kill Kenichi, but falls off the tower in the struggle.
-Out of love for her, Kenichi tries to save Tima and pull her up using one of the cables still grafted to her arm.
-As the cable begins to fray, Tima remembers the time Kenichi taught her language and asks Kenichi, "Who am I?", before the cable snaps and she falls to her presumed death.
-The Ziggurat collapses, destroying a large part of Metropolis.
+Horrified by her true identity, Tima goes insane, causing her implanted programming to take control.
+She physically integrates with the throne and begins ordering robots around the world to annihilate humanity as punishment for abusing them.
+Robots all across Metropolis assault the Ziggurat; while the others flee, Kenichi reaches Tima and eventually separates her from the throne.
+Still possessed by her hostile programming, Tima tries to kill Kenichi.
+Rock triggers an overload in the superweapon, killing himself and Red in a massive explosion.
+As the Ziggurat collapses and spreads destruction to the rest of Metropolis, Tima's programming deactivates and she falls, suspended by a cable on her arm.
+Kenichi tries to pull her up; Tima's memories of Kenichi resurface and she asks him "Who am I?", before her hand slips and she falls to the ruins far below.

-Afterwards, Kenichi searches the ruins and discovers a group of robots have salvaged some of Tima's parts in an effort to rebuild her.
-While Shunsaku and many other human survivors are evacuated, Kenichi chooses to remain behind to help the survivors rebuild.
-A photograph shown during the end credits reveals Kenichi opened a robot workshop, named after him and Tima.
+In the aftermath, survivors emerge from the ruins, and Kenichi discovers a group of robots have salvaged some of Tima's parts.
+While Shunsaku departs Metropolis, Kenichi chooses to remain behind.
+A photograph shown during the end credits reveals that Kenichi eventually rebuilds Tima and opens a robot workshop bearing their names.

-Divergence between manga and anime
+Divergence between Manga and Anime

 Tezuka's original manga centers around the artificial humanoid Mitchi, who is able to fly and change sex and who is pursued by Duke Red and his Red Party who intend to use Mitchi for destructive purposes.
 Shunsaku Ban and his nephew Kenichi find Mitchi after her creator, Dr. Charles Laughton, is killed and they protect her as they search for her parents.
 Unlike Tima's desire to be human, the cause for Mitchi's destructive rampage in the manga's climax is the revelation that, as a robot, she has no parents.